edawson/tinyFA/README.md

 tinyFA
 -----------------
-Index FASTA files, random access sequences, parse raw FASTA with no dependencies and no cruft.
+Parse, index and get random access to FASTA files with no dependencies and no cruft.

 ### Overview